MarcelloVendruscolo/MusicClassification.ML/README.md

 # MusicClassification.ML
 This repository concerns the project on (music) classification for the 1RT700 Statistical Machine Learning course at Uppsala University.

+This is a group project where each group explores several supervised machine learning methods (i.e., logistic regression, k-NN, LDA and QDA, Boosting, Neural Networks) to predict if a given persona will like or dislike songs based on their features.
+The training dataset consists of 750 labelled songs and the testing dataset consists of 200 songs.
+The predictions are submitted to the course website where they are assessed and a the highest prediction accuracies are kept in a score leaderboard.
+In addition to the implementation, a report following the NeurIPS standards is submitted.
+In this repository, a simple classifier using deep neural network is implemented.